Why Is WordPress Free? Uncovering Hidden Catches

 "I have used the tutorials to teach all of my clients and it has probably never been so easy for everyone to learn WordPress ...
 Now I don't need to buy all these very expensive video courses that often don't deliver what they promise." - Stefan Wendt, Internet Marketing Success Group

-Disclaimer: We have no direct association with WordPress, Automattic, or any of the WordPress-related products mentioned or reviewed on this site.
-We may receive financial benefits or affiliate commissions from purchases of third-party products advertised, promoted or linked from this site.
-All images and details sourced from product websites are the copyright of their respective owners, comply with all license terms and agreements of use are being used solely for training and illustrative purposes.
+Disclaimer: We have no direct association with WordPress, Automattic, or any of the WordPress products written about on this site.
+We may derive financial benefits from sales of any services and products advertised on this site.
+All images and information sourced from product websites remain the copyright of their respective owners and comply with all license terms and agreements of use.

-Did you enjoy this tutorial?
-If so, please take a moment to use the share buttons below to share this information with other WordPress users.
+Did you enjoy this article?
+If so, please take a moment to use the social links below to share this article with other bloggers.